shanemcfarthing/Barren-Plateaus-and-entanglement-structures-in-QML/README.md

     ModifiedVQE.py - contains an altered VQE which makes use of the modified ADAM optimizer to utilize the gradients from the optimization procedure.

     Graphing.py - contains the method for plotting the provided results on a series of subplots to display graphically

+    Graphed Results Folder - contains subfolders of the graphically represented results of the different entanglement settings for each model